Decoding Impulse Buying Behavior In E-Commerce: How Retailers Can Incentivize

 Pure Impulse Buying

-Pure impulse buying is the most simple type of impulse buying, as it relies on an impulsive thought process.
+Pure impulse buying is the simplest type of impulse buying, as it relies on an impulsive thought process.
 The consumer makes the purchasing decision randomly according to their mood or craving.
 The rationale of budget spending or saving doesn’t apply at this point.

 The most common example of this type of impulse buying happens at the checkout line of physical retail stores.
 To trigger impulse purchases, the shelves near the bill counter are filled with different types of candies, chocolates, mouth fresheners, etc.